binkley/modern-java-practices/README.md

 between commits without needing to rebuild locally, and also to confirm that your local build makes the same jars as CI does.

-The "Build with Gradle" and "Build with Maven" CI workflows each preserve a "jars" downloadable ZIP file.
+The "Build with Gradle" and "Build with Maven" CI workflows each provide a download named "jars", and the Maven build a "site" download.

 ### Example: Additional code quality checking